joostmarkerink/1616/README.md

 # 1616
-Implementation of "Pixel-Canvas" for a 16x16 dot matrix display.
+Implementation of [Pixel-Canvas](https://github.com/joostmarkerink/Pixel-Canvas) for a 16x16 dot matrix display.

 ### todo